Arabization: Sudan

-Sahel
+The Sahel

-In Medieval times, the Baggara Arabs, a grouping of Arab ethnic groups who speak Shuwa Arabic (which is one of the regional varieties of Arabic in Africa), migrated into Africa, mainly between Lake Chad and southern Kordofan.
+In medieval times, the Baggara Arabs, a grouping of Arab ethnic groups who speak Shuwa Arabic (which is one of the regional varieties of Arabic in Africa), migrated into Africa, mainly between Lake Chad and southern Kordofan.

-Currently, they live in a belt stretching across Sudan, Chad, Niger, Nigeria, Cameroon, Central African Republic and South Sudan and numbering over six million people.
+Currently, they live in a belt which stretches across Sudan, Chad, Niger, Nigeria, Cameroon, Central African Republic and South Sudan and they number over six million people.
 Like other Arabic speaking tribes in the Sahara and the Sahel, Baggara tribes have origin ancestry from the Juhaynah Arab tribes who migrated directly from the Arabian peninsula or from other parts of north Africa.

-Arabic is an official language of Chad and Sudan as well as a national language in Niger, Mali, Senegal and South Sudan.
-In addition, Arabic dialects are spoken of minorities in Nigeria, Cameroon and Central African Republic.
+Arabic is an official language of Chad and Sudan as well as a national language in Niger, Mali, Senegal, and South Sudan.
+In addition, Arabic dialects are spoken of minorities in Nigeria, Cameroon, and Central African Republic.

 Arabization in modern times

+In the modern era, Arabization occurred due to the Arab nationalist policies toward non-Arab minorities in modern Arab states, including Algeria, Iraq, Syria, Egypt, Bahrain, Kuwait, and Sudan.
+Modern Arabization also occurred to reverse the consequences of European colonialism.
+Arab governments often imposed policies that sought to promote the use of Modern Standard Arabic and eliminate the languages of former colonizers, such as the reversing of street signs from French to Arabic names in Algeria.